How can we make sure that tomorrow's readers have access to books and the support to explore them today?

 What are we doing?

-We are promoting reading for pleasure as an essential and enjoyable experience which can have many positive effects, and we are emphasising the vital role of trained library staff in this experience.
+We promote reading for pleasure as an essential and enjoyable experience which can have many positive effects, and we are emphasising the vital role of trained library staff in this experience.
 To this end we are working with organisations such as CILIP, the Reading Agency, the SLA and EmpathyLab to spread the word about the power of reading for pleasure.
+Our Reading for Pleasure Award enables visiting authors to reward schools doing inspiring work to encourage reading for pleasure.

 What can you do?

 - If you do school visits, work with the librarian and see if your visit can be focused around the library.
-Encourage children to come into the library to meet you if possible – maybe in an informal ‘drop-in’/chat session separate from any more formal workshop or talk which you do?
+Encourage children to come into the library to meet you if possible – maybe in an informal ‘drop-in’/chat session separate from a more formal workshop or talk

 - Praise librarians for the hard work they do.
-After a school visit, write or email to thank the librarian, and tell Senior Management how essential you think they are to the children’s enjoyment of reading.
+After a school visit, write or email to thank the librarian, and tell senior management how essential you think they are to the children’s enjoyment of reading.
+Consider presenting our Reading for Pleasure Award.

 Find out more